 Table of Contents

-Why Might I Need Holiday Home Insurance?
+Why Might I Need a Holiday Home Insurance policy?

 Your holiday home is where you go to relax, and it may also earn you an income.
 You want to make sure that it is protected against adverse events so that it isn’t a worry when you aren’t there.
 If your property is unoccupied for a long period of time or is not your main residence, a standard home insurance policy may well not give you cover.